 In 2017, the U.S. Department of State hosted its seventh annual Alumni Engagement Innovation Fund (AEIF) project competition.
 AEIF supports alumni initiatives that promote shared values and innovative solutions to global challenges.

-This year, out of 1,014 project submissions from 125 countries, 68 alumni teams representing 53 countries have been selected for funding!
-These alumni-led projects will support business development and economic opportunity, encourage civic participation and resilient communities, foster education and inclusion, and empower women and girls around the world.
+In 2017, out of 1,014 project submissions from 125 countries, 68 alumni teams representing 53 countries were selected for funding!
+These alumni-led projects supported business development and economic opportunity, encouraged civic participation and resilient communities, fostered education and inclusion, and empowered women and girls around the world.

 Full summaries of these impactful projects below: